okyntary/tp/docs/DeveloperGuide.md

 * A CCA name, represented by the `CcaName` class.
 CCA name must be unique.
 * Zero or more people enrolled in it, represented by the HashSet `members`.
 * Zero or more reminders associated with it, represented by the HashSet `reminders`.
-* A set of zero or more tags, with the tags being represented by the `Tag` class.
+* A Set of zero or more tags, with the tags being represented by the `Tag` class.

 Two CCAs are considered identical if they have the same name.